kvutien/Doc-Machu_Picchu_hacks/README.md

 - We store the CID on the blockchain account of the person.
 ![Profile Storage](./images/2-Profile_Storage.png)

-#	Project "Good Samaritan": Profile Matching, Contribution Retrieval
+#	Project "*Good Samaritan*": Profile Matching, Contribution Retrieval
 This project has its name from the Gospel parable of the Good Samaritan, where a victim of robbers is ignored by important people and helped by a good man https://en.wikipedia.org/wiki/It%27s_a_Wonderful_Life.

 The focus of this project is on the heart of the decentralized risk-sharing.